helloegor03/projectNest/README.md

-# ProjectNest — система управления проектами и задачами
+# ProjectNest — Project and Task Management System

-ProjectNest — это микросервисное приложение для управления проектами, задачами и уведомлениями.
+ProjectNest is a microservices application for managing projects, tasks, and notifications.
-Система построена на Spring Boot и использует Spring Cloud для взаимодействия между сервисами, а также Kafka для обмена событиями.
+The system is built on Spring Boot and uses Spring Cloud for service communication, as well as Kafka for event streaming.

-## 🛠️ Технологии
+## 🛠️ Technologies

 - ☕ **Java 17**
 - 🚀 **Spring Boot 3.5.5**